flo-v/SUSHI_labrotation/clean_log.md

     * Previously, it was */srv/gstore/projects/p1535* (this was allowed only for Employees)

 * changed the settings to get proper html outputs
+* changed the place where raw data files are stored (different from gstore that production sushi uses)

 ### Running sushi on kenlab server